NarineK/fairness-aware-learning/README.md

-# fairness-aware-learning
+# Fairness-Aware Learning using input masking constraints

-Fairness aware learning using input masking constraints
+Fairness-Aware learning is a bias mitigation algorithm for protected groups and intersectional subgroups using the input masking constraints.